hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 any one of them.
 These are simply figures like shadows moving in the background, unfelt, unseen, unrealised, but the real force is in the marvellous, the brilliant, the effulgent texts of the Upanishads, perfectly impersonal.
-If twenty Yâjnavalkyas came and lived and died, it does not matter; the texts are there.
+If twenty Yājnavalkyas came and lived and died, it does not matter; the texts are there.
 And yet it is against no personality; it is broad and expansive enough to embrace all the personalities that the world has yet produced, and all that are yet to